-- 251. These provisions have no legitimate or pro-competitive purpose or effect, and unreasonably restrain competition in the Android In-App Payment Processing Market, and, in the alternative, in the Android Games Payment Processing Market. - 252.
-Google's conduct and practices have substantial anti-competitive effects, including increased prices and costs, reduced innovation, poorer quality of customer service and lowered output. - 253.
-Google's conduct harms Epic which, as a direct result of Google's anti-competitive conduct, has been unreasonably restricted in its ability to distribute and use its own in-app payment processor. - 254.
-It is appropriate to bring this action under the Cartwright Act because many of the illegal agreements were made in California and purport to be governed by California law, many affected consumers reside in California, Google has its principal place of business in California and overt acts in furtherance of Google's anti-competitive scheme took place in California. - 255.
-Epic has suffered and continues to suffer damages and irreparable injury, and such damages and injury will not abate until an injunction ending Google's anti-competitive conduct issues.
+251. These provisions have no legitimate or pro-competitive purpose or effect, and unreasonably restrain competition in the Android In-App Payment

+253. 213.
+Google's conduct harms Epic which, as a direct result of Google's anti-competitive conduct, has been unreasonably restricted in its ability to 254.
+214. It is appropriate to bring this action under the Cartwright Act because many of the illegal agreements were made in California and purport to be governed by California law, many affected consumers reside in California, Google has its principal place of business in California and overt acts in furtherance of Google's 255.
+215. Epic has suffered and continues to suffer damages and irreparable injury, and such damages and injury will not abate until an injunction (Tying Google Play Store to Google Play Billing) 256.
+216. Epic restates, re-alleges and incorporates by reference each of the allegations set forth in the rest of this Complaint as if fully set forth herein.
+257. 217.
+Google's acts and practices detailed above violate the Cartwright Act, Cal.
+Bus. & Prof. Code § 16700 et seg., which prohibits, inter alia, the combination of resources by two or more persons to restrain trade or commerce, or to 258.
+218. Under the Cartwright Act, a "combination" is formed when the anti-competitive conduct of a single firm coerces other market participants to